epinio/docs/docs/references/git_configuration.md

 - **certificate:** the CA bundle to load for the SSL verification with self-signed certificates

-When importing a git repository Epinio will try to look for the existance of the most specific configuration.
-For example trying to clone the `https://github.com/myusername/myrepo` Epinio will first look for a configuration having the `https://github.com` *URL*, a `myusername` *userOrg* and a `myrepo` *repo*.
+When importing from a git repository Epinio will look for the the most specific matching configuration, if any.
+For example when trying to clone `https://github.com/myusername/myrepo` Epinio will first look for a configuration having the `https://github.com` *URL*, a `myusername` *userOrg* and a `myrepo` *repo*.
 If not found it will look for a configuration having the `https://github.com` *URL* and a `myusername` *userOrg*.
-And finally if not found Epinio will look for a configuration for the `https://github.com` *URL*.
+And finally it will look for a configuration having just the `https://github.com` *URL*.

 All the fields, except for the URL, are optional.